kjljixx/Protego/README.md

 The weighting formula for each message is: 0.95^(time in seconds since message was sent)

 OpenAI's [tiktoken](https://github.com/openai/tiktoken) is used to calculate message similarity

+Protego is hosted with [Daki](https://daki.cc/), which has a free tier.